kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

   * `OpCodes`: The ONNX language
   * `Bop`: The compiler and decompiler
   * `Snippet`: A `Concept` ancestor that contains both the source and the object code
-  * `Core`: (as in a CPU-core) a wrapper around the onnx-runtime the manages data objects, sessions and other onnx-runtime details.
+  * `Core`: (as in a CPU-core) A wrapper around the onnx-runtime the manages data objects, sessions and other onnx-runtime details

 Code is executed in the `Core` class.
 This class descends from `BaseAPI` which is a `Container`. `BaseAPI` is also the parent of `API`.
 Simply put, an API is a container. but not permanently allocate data (it there just as long a request is being processed).
 Also, an API